-Robinson covers an extensive sales territory for Sioux Falls-based SDN.
+Robinson is very well known in the Rapid City area and is highly respected.
+He covers an extensive sales territory for Sioux Falls-based SDN.
 His market area essentially includes all of western South Dakota, plus the capital city of Pierre, which is on the east side of the Missouri River.

 When the need arises, he’ll work with SDN member companies in the region to help meet customers’ needs.
 “We’re partners.
 We have one goal in mind,” he said.

 His mentor on technical matters is Scott Oyen, who is among other SDN staff members based in Rapid City.

 A lot of business people who Robinson’s talked to so far have questions about cybersecurity, which is a growing concern in nearly every type of industry.
 Cybersecurity solutions also are a specialty of SDN.